samv03/livox_ros_driver2/README.md

+This file is unmodified outside of this comment.
+This fork is only meant for ROS 2 humble and Mid-360 so these directions only partially apply.

 # Livox ROS Driver 2

 Livox ROS Driver 2 is the 2nd-generation driver package used to connect LiDAR products produced by Livox, applicable for ROS (noetic recommended) and ROS2 (foxy or humble recommended).